KarolineKlan/CSS_Final_Project_Group9/content/data-description.md

 <figure>
     <img src="/images/concated_chart_categories.png" width="90%" alt="Distribution of the products in the different categories">
-    <figcaption style="text-align:center;font-style: italic;">Figure 2: Distribution of the products in the different categories</figcaption>
+    <figcaption style="text-align:center;font-style: italic;font-size:smaller;">Figure 2: Distribution of the products in the different categories</figcaption>
 </figure>